-A healthcare-acquired infection (HAI) is an infection that is contracted while you are in a healthcare facility, such as an acute care hospital or a skilled nursing care facility.
+A healthcare-acquired infection (HAI) is an infection contracted in a healthcare facility, such as an acute care hospital or a skilled nursing care facility.
 Even a doctor’s office or clinic can be a source for an HAI.
 The medical community calls HAIs nosocomial infections.
-Infections that develop outside a healthcare facility are called community-acquired infections.
+Community-acquired infections develop outside a healthcare facility.

-As with any type of infection, HAIs can trigger sepsis, particularly in people who are already at risk, such as those with chronic illnesses (like diabetes), who are immunocompromised (such as those taking chemotherapy or who don’t have a spleen), the very young, and the very old.
+As with any type of infection, HAIs can cause sepsis, particularly in people who are already at risk, such as those with chronic illnesses (like diabetes), who are immunocompromised (such as those taking chemotherapy or who don’t have a spleen), the very young (infants), and the very old.

 Anyone can get an infection, but as with certain people in the community, many people in hospital environments have a higher risk of getting an infection because of chronic illness, age, or other risk factors.
-And then there are added risks in hospitals and other healthcare facilities:
+Hospitals and other healthcare facilities add extra risks:

-or introduces a piece of medical equipment inside your body, there’s a new path that bacteria can follow to cause an infection.
+or introduce a piece of medical equipment inside your body can cause an infection.
 The most common interventions that can cause an infection include:

-– Central lines (also called central venous catheters) – People who are seriously ill may be given a central line, a special type of intravenous (IV) catheter, so the nurses can effectively provide antibiotics or other medications and fluids.
-Usually, central lines are used in specialized units, such as the intensive care unit (ICU).
+– Central lines (also called central venous catheters) – People who are seriously ill may have a central line, a special type of intravenous (IV) catheter.
+This allows nurses to effectively provide antibiotics or other medications and fluids.

-The central line is inserted into a large vein inyour groin, chest or neck.
-Because these special IVs are in a large vein, they can stay in place for several weeks or longer, eliminating the need to keep restarting IVs in the more delicate veins in the arm.
+A doctor inserts the central line into a large vein in your groin, chest or neck.
+Because these special IVs are in a large vein, they can stay in place for several weeks or longer.
+This eliminates the need to keep restarting IVs in the more delicate veins in the arm.
 However, a drawback is that these larger veins give more direct access to the heart, and infections can become very serious very fast.

-An infection from a central line is called a central line-associated bloodstream infections, or CLABSI.
+A central line infection is a central line-associated bloodstream infection, or CLABSI.

 – Urinary tract infections – Patients in the hospital and in long-term care facilities may have a urinary catheter – a tube inserted into the urethra, which drains urine from the bladder.
-An infection caused by a urinary catheter is called a catheter-associated UTI, or CAUTI.
+Infections resulting from a urinary catheter are catheter-associated UTIs, or CAUTIs.
 According to statistics, 75% of all UTIs in the hospital are CAUTIs, and they are the most common type of healthcare-acquired infection today.

 – Ventilator-associated pneumonia – When people are on a ventilator because they need help breathing, they are at risk for developing pneumonia, an infection in the lungs.
-Called ventilator-associated pneumonia, or VAP.
-There are many possible causes for this type of infection, including exposure of the lungs (from the tube) to bacteria that may not normally be able to reach the lungs.
+Called ventilator-associated pneumonia, or VAP, there are many possible causes for this type of infection.
+They include exposing the lungs (from the tube) to bacteria that may not normally be able to reach the lungs.

 What types of infections are HAIs?